VATfaqs.com

 China battery exporters test pricing power as VAT rebates are phased out

-Jiemian · 11 days ago
+Jiemian · about 1 month ago

 China's Ministry of Finance announced a phased rollback of VAT export rebates for battery products, cutting the rebate from 9% to 6% from April 2026 to December 2026 and eliminating it entirely from January 2027.
 Photovoltaic product rebates will also be scrapped from April 2026.
 The move is expected to squeeze margins for exporters unless they can pass costs to overseas buyers, with industry experts forecasting gradual price increases of 2–3% for power batteries and 2–4% for energy storage batteries.